 Park Presidio Lombard Temporary HOV Lanes

 To support San Francisco’s COVID-19 response and economic recovery, and to improve the frequency and reliability of Muni service by reducing running time, the SFMTA will install HOV lanes that allow vehicles with two or more occupants along sections of State Route 1 and U.S. Highway 101.
-On Crossover Drive, Park Presidio Bypass, and Park Presidio Boulevard from Lincoln Way to Lake Street, the approved project would install one HOV lane in each direction, utilizing the existing curb lane with no other proposed changes to traffic and no changes to parking.
-Similar changes are approved on Lombard Street and Richardson Avenue from Van Ness Avenue to Lyon Street.
+The HOV lanes are in effect from 5 a.m. to 8 p.m.
+Monday through Friday.
+On Park Presidio Bypass, and Park Presidio Boulevard from Lincoln Way to Lake Street, the approved project installed one HOV lane in each direction, utilizing the existing curb lane with no other proposed changes to traffic and no changes to parking.
+Similar changes are installed on Lombard Street and Richardson Avenue from Van Ness Avenue to Lyon Street.
 Travel time savings were seen along the entirety of Muni's 28 19th Avenue route within San Francisco compared to pre-COVID-19 travel times during the early days of the city's Shelter in Place order in March 2020.
-Crossover Drive, Park Presidio Bypass and Park Presidio Boulevard from Lincoln Way to Lake Street were identified for installation of HOV lanes based on an assessment of technical feasibility and timing with other planned roadway projects.
+Park Presidio Bypass and Park Presidio Boulevard from Lincoln Way to Lake Street were identified for installation of HOV lanes based on an assessment of technical feasibility and timing with other planned roadway projects.
 If the initial HOV lanes prove successful, additional segments such as Presidio Parkway and 19th Avenue may be considered for future expansion of HOV lanes on the 28 19th Avenue route.

 Unlike transit lanes elsewhere in the city, these HOV lanes would allow vehicles with two or more occupants to encourage carpooling.
 This also recognizes the important role these streets play in the regional roadway network, and ensures that they still maintain enough capacity to keep traffic moving.